GSD

 export default Navbar;

-How to build a Home component for your landing page
+How to build the Home component

 import React from 'react';

-import { HiArrowNarrowRight } from 'react-icons/hi';
+import { HiArrowNarrowRight } from 'react-icons/hi'; // Arrow icon for button

-import me from '../assets/me.png';
+import me from '../assets/me.png'; // Your profile photo

-import { Link } from "react-scroll";
+import { Link } from "react-scroll"; // For smooth scrolling

 const Home = () => {